 Automatically migrating from Compact to LocalDB

-If your Lansweeper installation is hosted in the Compact database server and you are updating to the latest Lansweeper version, your database is converted to LocalDB.
+If your Lansweeper installation is on version 184.108.40.206 or lower and hosted in the Compact database server, you can easily convert your database by following these update instructions.
+During the Lansweeper update process, your database is converted to LocalDB.
 This process is automatic and requires no user input, though the installer will indicate that this conversion is about to happen.
-Updating Lansweeper is the easiest and quickest way to migrate from SQL Compact to SQL LocalDB.

 Manually migrating from Compact to LocalDB